Dangerous Foods for Pets

 An unknown substance in these nuts may cause weakness, depression, vomiting, tremors and hyperthermia in dogs.
 Signs usually appear within 12 hours of ingestion and last approximately 12 to 48 hours.

 Our pets lack the amounts of lactase enzyme necessary to break down the lactose in milk.
-This will result in gastrointestinal upsets with probable diarrhoea.
+This can result in gastrointestinal upsets and diarrhoea, especially in puppies and kittens.

 Mouldy or Spoiled Food